 Now, go on and build something that makes a difference and eventually changes the world!

 While the above is my view of modern engineering practices that Worx for Me!™, yours may differ.

 Think this is all rubbish, massively overrated, or heading into the absolutely wrong direction in general?!
-Feel free to send me an email at dominic AT how-hard-can-it.be and teach me something new!
+Feel free to reach out to me on LinkedIn and teach me something new!

 As always, prove me wrong and I’ll buy you a pint!

 Subscribe to How Hard Can It Be?!